By a Broken Rites researcher (article updated 19 October 2016)

 Father Walshe, who is interested in church history, helped Cardinal Pell's research concerning some worldwide church matters, the Commission was told.

-As an auxiliary bishop, George Pell was based at the Mentone parish (in Melbourne's outer south-east).
+As an auxiliary bishop, George Pell was based at the Mentone-Parkdale parish (in Melbourne's outer south-east).
 In 1992, Walshe was appointed as an assistant priest at Bishop Pell's parish.
-Bishop Pell evidently played a role in making this appointment, Walsh told the Commission.
+Bishop Pell evidently played a role in making this appointment, Walshe told the Commission.

 At Mentone, Walshe lived in the bishop's house with Pell, while two other priests lived in Mentone's normal presbytery (both houses are located at 10 Rogers Street, Mentone, with the bishop's house situated behind the presbytery).
 In 1995, Walshe was promoted to the rank of Dean of the Mentone parish, and he has remained in charge of that parish since then.
 This parish includes two churches: St Patrick's in Mentone and St John Vianney's in Parkdale.